 Monthly service charges, taxes and fees are non-refundable.

 If you spot an error in any charge on your account, please let us know right away so we can apologize and make it right in the form of a refund, a credit or some other form of compensation.
-Right away means within 30 days of the charge appearing.
+Right away means within 30 days from when we find out about the error.